Interpause/onnx-web-test/README.md

 Testing onnx web runtime edge deployment

+## Archived

+If onnx web matures, unarchive this and make it into a template or smth.

 ## Stupid

 When faced with subpar maintenance, one might have to resort to extremes...